Proto-Pama–Nyungan language: Consonants

 Proto-Pama–Nyungan seems to have had only one set of laminal consonants; the two contrasting sets (lamino-dental and lamino-alveopalatal or "palatal") found in some present-day languages can largely be explained as innovations resulting from conditioned sound changes.

 Nevertheless, there are a small number of words in which an alveolo-palatal stop is found where a dental would be expected, and these are written /*cʲ/.
-There is no convincing evidence, however, of an equivalent nasal /*ɲʲ/ or lateral /*ʎʲ/.
+No convincing evidence bas been found, however, of an equivalent nasal /*ɲʲ/ or lateral /*ʎʲ/.

 Pronouns

 Reconstructed Proto-Pama–Nyungan pronouns from Alpher (2004):